Stories

 Dr. Paula Mendonça came to Newfoundland from Lisbon to study marine biology at Memorial University.
 She earned her PhD and now works as a technology officer at Memorial’s Technology Transfer and Commercialization Office.

-Food Culture Mentality Portuguese Food Multiculturalism Trade Tourism Home Newfoundland Food
+Food Culture Portuguese Food Multiculturalism Trade Tourism Home Newfoundland Food Portuguese Community

 Diwali celebrations, happiness, and religion